Best MagSafe Charger for iPhone 17 (2026): 3 Top Picks

 A USB-C PD adapter rated for 20W or higher is required to hit the full 15W on MagSafe with iPhone 17.
 For the 25W Qi2.2 speed on iPhone 17 Pro and Air, use a 30W or higher PD adapter.

 Apple’s bundled 5W cube will cap your MagSafe puck at 5W regardless of which pad you buy.
-We tested this with the original Apple 5W cube and saw exactly 5W output every time, even with the latest Qi2-certified pad attached.
+The 5W limit holds even with the latest Qi2-certified pad attached, because the adapter, not the pad, sets the ceiling.

 Can a non-MagSafe pad damage iPhone 17?